bcarroll/bcarroll.github.io/PiControl/index.md

     The above command changes the mode of the PiControl.sh script so it can be executed from a shell.

+5. Change ownership of the PiControl directory
+   * chown -R pi:pi /directory/where/you/cloned-or_unzipped

-5.    *Optional* - Start PiControl when your Raspberry Pi boots
+6.    *Optional* - Start PiControl when your Raspberry Pi boots
     *    ``echo "Start PiControl"| sudo tee --append /etc/rc.local``
     *    ``echo "sudo -u pi python /directory/where/you/cloned-or_unzipped/PiControl.sh start &"| sudo tee --append /etc/rc.local``